charlieargue/pan-code-samples/README.md

 - [ ] no more prettier sheesh! introduced husky
 - [ ] VSCode extensions, chrome extensions, see MBP cheatsheet
 - [ ] husky & the DISABLE_PRETTIER flag (before that, each time a developer would save their file, the prettier auto-format would run, losing their place on the screen, un-folding all folded code, and causing all sorts of other headaches)
+- [ ] using [loom](https://www.loom.com/) videos to quickly and easily communicate status updates on features, and much more